gatsbyjs/gatsby-starter-plugin/README.md

 To get started creating a new plugin, you can follow these steps:

-1. Initialize a new plugin from the starter with `gatsby new`
+1. Initialize a new plugin from the starter with `gatsby new`.

 ```shell
 gatsby new my-plugin https://github.com/gatsbyjs/gatsby-starter-plugin